NimbusBase/downloadbundle/README.md

 The second is linking from the source library that is attached to this download.
 This works better for offline apps (mobile/chrome) and if you want to stablize your version

+#Examples

+There are three runnable NimbusBase examples you can set up yourself

+tweetdiary - This is the simplest example and shows you how to build a NimbusBase app backbone_todomvc - This shows the backbone integration via a todo list boothy - This is a photobooth and shows the binary upload and download features for NimbusBase